arpcorrea/arpcorrea.github.io/_posts/2020-05-15-Heat-Transfer.md

 import itertools
 ```

-In sequence, it was defined the time step and set the "plot window grafical output"
+In sequence, it is defined the time step and set the "plot window grafical output"

 ```python
 #Set Time Step